SihaoCheng/SihaoCheng.github.io/phase_space.md

 layout: project_page
 ---

-# a clear, flat view of stellar motion with Gaia
+# a clear, flat map of stellar motion with Gaia

 Using two new techniques, I am mapping the phase space with unprecedented sharpness and uniformity.